bartochnio/RevNotation/README.md

 # RevNotation
-Reverse notation for unity mathematical libraries.
+Reverse notation for Unity3D mathematical libraries.

 # Why
 This script library is for people like me, who are to lazy to write